maxvfischer/DIY-CNC-machine/README.md

 ![attach_x_axis_belt_5](./images/build/frame/attach_x_axis_belt_5.jpg)

-The belt tensioner was then attached to the side plate using a fully threaded M8 bolt, M8 locknut and (20mm x 10mm x 2mm) washer.
-The M8 bolt in the image is not fully threaded as I lost the one I was suppose to use, so please ignore :)
+The belt tensioner was then attached to the side plate using a fully threaded M8 screw, a M8 locknut and a (20mm x 10mm x 2mm) washer.
+The M8 screw in the image is not fully threaded as I lost the one I was suppose to use and had to use another one, so please ignore :)

 ![attach_x_axis_belt_6](./images/build/frame/attach_x_axis_belt_6.jpg)